Henry Wilcoxon: Personal life

-By loaning money from his early film acting, Wilcoxon assisted his brother Owen to establish himself in 1931 as a partner in the Vale Motor Company in London, and for a short time he showed a personal interest in the development of their sports car, the Vale Special.
-At that time his girlfriend was a London-based American stage actress Carol Goodner.
+Through loans from the assets he acquired from his early acting career, Wilcoxon assisted his brother Owen in establishing himself in 1931 as a partner in the Vale Motor Company in London.
+For a short time, Henry showed a personal interest in the development of their sports car, the Vale Special.
+At that time his female companion was a London-based American stage actress Carol Goodner.

-English-born actress Heather Angel, whom he had previously acted with in Self Made Lady (1932) when they were both in England, had come out to Hollywood a few months before Wilcoxon and met him again in 1934.
+English-born actress Heather Angel, whom he had previously acted with in Self Made Lady (1932) when they were both in England, had come to Hollywood a few months before Wilcoxon and met him again in 1934.
 They became lifetime friends.
 She taught him horse-riding, and acted in two more films with him: The Last of the Mohicans (1936) and Lady Hamilton (1941).
 Heather Angel and her husband Ralph Forbes were both present at Wilcoxon's wedding to Sheila Garrett.

 Wilcoxon married a 19-year-old actress Sheila Garrett on 28 June 1936, but they divorced a year later.
 When they had first met, two years before they were married, she was introduced by her sister Lynn Browning as "Bonnie", but when they got to know each other better he preferred the name Sheila Garrett.

-On 17 December 1938 (her 23rd birthday) he married his second wife, actress Joan Woodbury.
+On 17 December 1938, he married 23 year old actress Joan Woodbury.
 They had three daughters: Wendy Joan Robert Wilcoxon (1939–2020), Heather Ann Wilcoxon (1947) and Cecilia Dawn "CiCi" Wilcoxon (1950).
 His second daughter was named after Heather Angel.
 His youngest daughter was named after Cecil B. DeMille: DeMille said he wanted the child to be called Cecil if it was a boy, but when it turned out to be a girl, DeMille was still insistent, saying "I think Cecilia is a beautiful name!
 My daughter is named Cecilia."
 They divorced in 1969.

 Wilcoxon was an amateur painter and photographer, whose work was exhibited on at least one occasion in London.
 He was also "an avid antique collector and accomplished flier."

 At his home in Burbank in the summer of 1975 Wilcoxon first met his niece Valerie (1933–2017), the English daughter of his brother Owen with Dorothy Drew (sister of architect Jane Drew).
 Up until then he did not know that his brother, killed in 1940 during the Dunkirk evacuation, had any children.

+Death

+On 6 March 1984, Wilcoxon died of heart failure at his Burbank, California home after suffering from cancer for a number of years.
+He was 78 years old.